Pragnya Mohan

 Pragnya Mohan (born 19 October 1994) is an Indian triathlete from Ahmedabad, Gujarat.
 In Birmingham 2022, she led India's triathlon debut at the Commonwealth Games.
 She is India's highest ever ranked triathlete in the world.
 She is widely considered India's best bet for triathlon debut at the Olympic Games.
-In 2019, she became the first triathlete to represent India in the Triathlon World Cup.
+In 2019, she became the first and only triathlete to represent India in the Triathlon World Cup.
 She is the current and multiple times South Asian and National Triathlon Champion and has won gold medals at the South Asian Games and the National Games.

 In 2015, she was decorated with the Eklavya Award (Senior), the highest state sports award.
-She is also a qualified Chartered Accountant from the Institute of Chartered Accountants of India.
+She is also a Chartered Accountant from the Institute of Chartered Accountants of India.

 Early career

 Mohan was born on 19 October 1994 in Ankleshwar, Gujarat.
 She started swimming at the age of two, learning it in the pool of Modiguard township.
 Seeing her potential, her parents sent her to a 45-day coaching camp in 2002.
 Once she mastered the finer aspects of swimming, even being a third grade student she went on to beat the high school students in the distance swimming event organized by her school.
 She started competitive swimming at the age of eight by participating in the CBSE west zone competition in Alwar.
 In 2003, after her family shifted to Atul, Gujarat, she was left without a coach and had to train on her own in the township of Atul Limited.
 Mohan steadily improved her performance in state meets going from bronze to gold.
 In 2006, she qualified for the swimming nationals for the first time.

 In 2004, Mohan participated in her school's 5 km mini marathon finishing second.
 Thereafter she started endurance running.
 In 2007 the family moved to Ahmedabad.
 Within seventy-five days of coming under the tutelage of Kamlesh Nanavati and training alongside national champions Vandita Dhariyal and Maana Patel, she finished first in the state championship.
 Combining the sports of swimming and running, she won the bronze medal in the sub-junior national aquathlon in 2008.

 She started cycling in her high school years.
 In January, 2013, she won the inaugural 50 km cycle race organized by Amdavad Municipal Corporation.
-She has won a total of 127 state championship medals in various disciplines.
+She has won a total of 133 state championship medals in various disciplines.
 In December 2013, she won the gold medal in the women's category of 24th Gujarat State Aquathlon qualifying for the 2014 Senior National Triathlon Championship.